rljacobson/WAM/doc/infrastructure.md

 	⋮
 ```

 Now comes the meat of the algorithm.
 Having seen a cell means either the cell is a variable or the cell has been assigned to.
 A cell in `unseen` can be put next in order if all of the addresses that appear on the right hand side of the equal sign have already been seen, because that means we have already visited the cells at those addresses and, for functor structures, already assigned to them.
-Thus, for each cell in `unseen`, we make a `HashSet` of all of the cells that appear on the right hand side for the cell, and if the `HashSet` is a subset of `seen`, then everything on the right hand side of the equal sign has been seen by definition, and so we stage the cell for being inserted next into the `order` vector.
+Thus, for each cell in `unseen`, we make a `HashSet` of all of the cells that appear on the right hand side for the cell, and if the `HashSet` is a subset of `seen`, then everything on the right hand side of the equal sign has been seen by definition, and so we stage that cell to be inserted next into the `order` vector.

 Doing the above only one time is not sufficient to order every cell.
 We must repeat the process until `unseen` is empty.
-As a precaution against malicious actors who might construct pathological input, the process is limited to some reasonably large maximum number of attempts to empty out `unseen`.
-The final result is a vector of all distinct register addresses ordered so that the corresponding cells satisfy the desired property.
+As a precaution against malicious actors who might construct pathological input, the process is limited to some reasonably large maximum number of attempts to empty out `unseen`.[^loops] The final result is a vector of all distinct register addresses ordered so that the corresponding cells satisfy the desired property.

 ```rust
 	⋮